Electric polarization and magnetization in metals: First order modifications

 The divergence of (\ref{pEmetal}) in the dc limit may raise concerns about our identification of the polarization.
 We are thus motivated to consider the first-order modifications of the expectation values of the electronic charge and current density operators due to $\boldsymbol{E}(\omega)$ -- quantities that could be found from traditional perturbation theory with the minimal coupling Hamiltonian \footnote{See, e.g., Chapter 6 of \cite{Rammer2007}.} -- with the hope that further insight might be gained.
 Implementing (\ref{EDM1metal}) into previously developed expressions \cite{Mahon2019}, we find \begin{widetext}

 and

 \end{widetext} The electronic charge and current density operators that we implement are those that arise via Noether's theorem and thus satisfy the continuity equation

 Assuming an expansion of these operators in powers of the electric field exists, continuity must then hold at each order in $\boldsymbol{E}(\omega)$.
 The same must then be true of the expectation values of such operators.
-This can be shown explicitly to be the case at first order; implementing (\ref{rhoEmetal},\ref{jEmetal}), we find
+This can explicitly be shown to be the case at first order in $\boldsymbol{E}(\omega)$; implementing (\ref{rhoEmetal},\ref{jEmetal}), we find

-given that in principle charge is conserved in the unperturbed system in a perturbative scheme.
+given that in principle charge continuity holds in the unperturbed system in a perturbative scheme.

 Notably, (\ref{rhoEmetal}) has a dc divergence taking a form similar to that of (\ref{pEmetal}).
 Like that second term of (\ref{pEmetal}), the second term of (\ref{rhoEmetal}) vanishes if the unperturbed system is time-reversal symmetric, although this symmetry does not cause the second term of (\ref{jEmetal}) to vanish.
-Thus, it appears that if one insists on defining electric multipole moments by way of partitioning the electronic charge density into portions that are used to define ``site'' polarization fields from which ``site'' multipole moments are extracted and summed to give the full electric multipole moments of the system, whether that be via the approach we implement here or some other method, it is unavoidable that one will find a such a dc divergence.
-In a sense, this unexpected dc divergence is not arising as a consequence of our identification of the microscopic polarization field, but rather it is inherent to the induced charge density at low frequencies.
+Thus, it appears that if one insists on defining electric multipole moments by way of partitioning the electronic charge density into portions that are used to define ``site'' polarization fields from which ``site'' multipole moments are extracted and summed to give the full electric multipole moments of the crystal, whether that be via the approach we implement here or some other method, it is unavoidable that one will find a such a dc divergence.
+In a sense, this unexpected dc divergence is not arising as a consequence of our identification of the polarization, but rather it is inherent to the induced charge density at low frequencies.